YongLipTeh/FifoInventory/README.md

 These tests are all I can think of during code testing.

-If you can find some edge cases that give the wrong result or raise an error, please submit issues through this repository.
+If you can find some edge cases that give the wrong result or raise an error, please submit an issue through this repository.

 ## Credits
 I would like to thank Mr. Tony Bell for his educational videos in accounting and workbooks.
 He is my inspiration for this accounting project.